 with normalizing constant and beta function $B(\alpha,\beta)$

 and normalized time residual

 This is an extension of the Student's $t$-distribution, giving heavy tails, and allowing for non zero skew.
-The log likelihood is also simple enough to be used as a loss function.
+With fit parameters fixed during training, the log likelihood is also simple enough to be used as a loss function.
 A convenient feature of this distribution is that it has support on the entire real line, so no discontinuities arise during training if an anomalous time residual is calculated.

 The fit is shown in \autoref{fig:time_residual_distribution} and describes the distribution well enough for our purpose.
+In general, the precise nature of this fit will not significantly affect the end calibrations.
+Each PMT channel will sample across the entire time residual profile during the calibration so any bias introduced to a PMT by a poor fit will be identical across all the PMTs.
+Since we can only measure relative PMT hit times, this does not make a difference to the calibration.
+Due to the complexity of the calibration procedure, propagating the error in the time residual fit to the final timing calibration is non-trivial.
+However, we can roughly test the sensitivity by redoing the studies in \autoref{sec:monte_carlo} with $\sigma$ scaled by a factor of two in the fit.
+This lead to a 30\% decrease in accuracy compared to \autoref{fig:mc_time_walk_residuals} which is still well within the requirements for a good calibration.

-In this study, we calculate the time of flight assuming a simplified straight line path despite the high effective refractive index difference between scintillator and water (approximately 1.62 and 1.38, respectively).
-While future studies could try to implement more accurate methods, Monte Carlo (MC) simulation studies in \autoref{sec:monte_carlo} show that this simplification is adequate and more sophisticated methods are not expected to significantly improve the results.
-We use constant effective speeds of light in the scintillator and water of $v_\mathrm{scint} = \qty{183.5}{\milli\metre\per\nano\second}$ and $v_\mathrm{water} = \qty{217.55}{\milli\metre\per\nano\second}$, respectively.
+We use constant effective speeds of light in scintillator and water of $v_\mathrm{scint} = \qty{183.5}{\milli\metre\per\nano\second}$ and $v_\mathrm{water} = \qty{217.55}{\milli\metre\per\nano\second}$, respectively.
 These velocities were taken from earlier detector calibrations.
-The value of $v_\mathrm{scint}$ was also tuned to reduce the PMT $z$ position dependence of the timing delays in \autoref{fig:mc_time_walk_residuals}.
+The value of $v_\mathrm{scint}$ was also tuned to reduce the PMT $z$ position dependence of the delay residuals in \autoref{fig:mc_delay_residuals}.
 Our calibration is not sensitive to small variations in these values.
 In principle, they could also be floated in the optimization, however we found these had weak convergence properties and did not seem to offer much advantage.